About the Awards

 Call for Judges

-Entries close at 5pm on 31 August 2021.
+Entries close at 5pm on 31 August 2022.
 We encourage you to submit titles as they are published.
-With the change of timing for Storylines Notable Book Awards, the 2021 Awards cover an 18-month period for this year only, for books published between 1 January 2020 and 31 July 2021.
+The 2022 Awards cover a 12-month period, for books published between 1 August 2021 and 31 July 2022.

 Please read the eligibility criteria (below) and then complete an entry form for each submission.
 If in doubt regarding the eligibility of a book, please seek clarification by emailing the Awards Administrator at firstname.lastname@example.org .